 Check out The Indian in the Cupboard Book Unit with this sample containing the following:

 - Vocabulary Practice for Chapter 1

 - Comprehension Questions for Chapter 1

-- Constructive Response Writing for Chapter 1 – Character Traits
+- Constructed Response Writing for Chapter 1 – Character Traits

-The Indian in the Cupboard Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+The Indian in the Cupboard Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.